CTLGH award helps bring genetic gains to smallholders

 The funding tranche supports the CTLGH’s current strategic plan, which will focus on the development of tools and innovations for resilient livestock smallholder systems over the next decade.

-CTLGH’s founding partners – the Roslin Institute at the University of Edinburgh, which is part of the Dick Vet, Scotland’s Rural College (SRUC) and the International Livestock Research Institute (ILRI) – will focus on research, capacity building and knowledge exchange to leverage partnerships and deliver strategic objectives.
+CTLGH’s founding partners – the Roslin Institute at the University of Edinburgh, Scotland’s Rural College (SRUC) and the International Livestock Research Institute (ILRI) – will focus on research, capacity building and knowledge exchange to leverage partnerships and deliver strategic objectives.

 CTLGH was established to harness advances in genetics, genomics, animal breeding and data science that are driving and sustaining genetic progress in advanced economies, and apply them to livestock production systems in low- and middle-income countries (LMICs).

 The launch of CTLGH’s new phase was announced at an event at ILRI’s headquarters in Nairobi, Kenya.

 Currently, 1.2 billion people around the world rely on livestock for income and food security; it is important for poverty alleviation and economic development.
 CTLGH is working to leverage the best of the science that the Roslin Institute, SRUC and ILRI can offer, and put that into the context of livestock development for smallholder farmers.
 Healthy, productive livestock that are equipped to withstand a changing climate and environment helps to realise the United Nations’ Sustainable Development Goals by enabling more efficient, resilient production systems in which fewer livestock are needed.
 We look forward to making a positive impact by translating discoveries from the lab into tangible benefits for many.